Dismiss Modal

 • You are likely to have lab or blood tests.
 You also may have an ECG (electrocardiogram).
 A chest X-ray may also be taken.

-• Your healthcare provider will talk with you about health problems, such as diabetes and high blood pressure, which need to be controlled before surgery.
+• Your doctor will talk with you about health problems, such as diabetes and high blood pressure, which need to be controlled before surgery.

-• Work with your healthcare provider to clear up any infections before surgery.
+• Work with your doctor to clear up any infections before surgery.
 Doing so helps give you a chance for a better recovery.

 • For your best recovery, you’ll be told to take care of yourself ahead of time.
 Maintain correct nutrition and reduce alcohol intake.